0xjessel/calchat/README_CalChat.txt

 - Online sidebar does not update occasionally.
 - Mobile is not optimized.
 - Chatrooms sometimes will hang and not load.
 - Server is unstable and will occasionally crash.
+- Account preferences, Help, About, Feedback, and Contact Us links do not exist.
 - If you @mention and then delete their name, the @mention still goes through.
 - Front-end for adding GSIs does not exist.